awsdocs/amazon-ec2-user-guide/doc_source/launching-instance.md

   + **Network Card Index**: The index of the network card\.
 The primary network interface must be assigned to network card index 0\.
 Some instance types support multiple network cards\.
   + Choose **Add Device** to add a secondary network interface\.
 A secondary network interface can reside in a different subnet of the VPC, provided it's in the same Availability Zone as your instance\.

   For more information, see [Elastic network interfaces](using-eni.md)\.
 If you specify more than one network interface, your instance cannot receive a public IPv4 address\.
 Additionally, if you specify an existing network interface for eth0, you cannot override the subnet's public IPv4 setting using **Auto\-assign Public IP**\.
-For more information, see [Assigning a public IPv4 address during instance launch](using-instance-addressing.md#public-ip-addresses)\.
+For more information, see [Assign a public IPv4 address during instance launch](using-instance-addressing.md#public-ip-addresses)\.
 + **Kernel ID**: \(Only valid for paravirtual \(PV\) AMIs\) Select **Use default** unless you want to use a specific kernel\.
 + **RAM disk ID**: \(Only valid for paravirtual \(PV\) AMIs\) Select **Use default** unless you want to use a specific RAM disk\.
 If you have selected a kernel, you may need to select a specific RAM disk with the drivers to support it\.
 + **Enclave**: Select **Enable** to enable the instance for AWS Nitro Enclaves\.
 For more information, see [ What is AWS Nitro Enclaves?](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave.html) in the *AWS Nitro Enclaves User Guide*\.